emadghaffari/design-patterns/README.md

 Bridge is a structural design pattern that divides business logic or huge class into separate class hierarchies that can be developed independently.

 > The Bridge pattern is especially useful when supporting multiple types of database servers or working with several API providers of a certain kind (for example, cloud platforms, social networks, etc.)

+## Proxy
+Proxy is a structural design pattern that lets you provide a substitute or placeholder for another object.
+A proxy controls access to the original object, allowing you to perform something either before or after the request gets through to the original object.

+> The Proxy pattern suggests that you create a new proxy class with the same interface as an original service object.
+Then you update your app so that it passes the proxy object to all of the original object’s clients.
+Upon receiving a request from a client, the proxy creates a real service object and delegates all the work to it.